maragraziani/concept_discovery_svd/README.md

   <h3 align="center">CDISCO: Concept Discovery in Deep Spaces with Singular Value Decomposition</h3>

   <p align="center">
-    Repo with the initial toolkit and the basic functionalities to perform concept discovery in the latent space of deep learning models.
+    A toolkit to perform concept discovery in the latent space of deep learning models.
     <br />
     <a href="https://github.com/othneildrew/Best-README-Template"><strong>Explore the docs »</strong></a>
     <br />